Student decision note

 - Compound: You earn interest on your interest.

-- Example: At 5% compounded daily, your money grows exponentially faster than monthly or yearly compounding.
+- Example: At 5% compounded daily, your money grows exponentially faster than simple or monthly compounding.

 3. "Regulation D" (The Zombie Rule)